Karen Henthorn: Career

-In 2022, she starred in the Channel 5 programme The Teacher alongside Sheridan Smith and Kelvin Fletcher.
-The following year, she appeared in series 12 episode 4 of ITV's Vera as Jill Falstone; in the first episode of Channel 5's The Good Ship Murder as Maureen Weaver; and in the second series of BBC One prison drama Time.
+In 2022, she starred as DI Sowerby in the Channel 5 programme The Teacher alongside Sheridan Smith and Kelvin Fletcher.
+The following year, she appeared in an episode of the ITV drama Vera as Jill Falstone; in the first episode of Channel 5's The Good Ship Murder as Maureen Weaver; and in the second series of BBC One prison drama Time.
 In 2024, she appeared as Emily in the BBC One drama The Listeners.